-Choosing healthy drinks and how to introduce drinking from a cup.
+Choosing drinks and how to introduce drinking from a cup.

-- Breast milk is the best choice for your child until they are two years or older.
-Your toddler does not need any milk other than breast milk if they continue to breastfeed.
+- Your milk is the best choice for your child until they are two years or older.
+Your toddler does not need any milk other than your milk if they continue to breastfeed/chestfeed.

 - At nine to 12 months of age, if your toddler is eating a variety of iron-rich solid foods (for example, meats, poultry and legumes), you can offer pasteurized 3.25% M.F. cow’s milk in an open cup.
 Start by offering sips of milk and gradually increase amount up to two cups (500 mL) every day.